 The full comparison and evaluation of the L3 freeze/thaw product accuracy will be completed by the end of the mission Cal/Val Phase.
 The comparison between the in situ temperature observations and the freeze/thaw product will also be used to refine the classification algorithm and its parameterization.
+For instance, the freeze/thaw retrieval is dependent on the summer and winter backscatter reference values.
+These are challenging to define pre-launch because of the absence of appropriate moderate resolution L-band radar measurements (pre-launch references will be determined from coarse resolution Aquarius measurements).
+Given the need to produce freeze/thaw retrievals immediately following the IOC, it's imperative that a strategy be defined for dynamically updating the pre-launch references after SMAP measurements begin to be acquired.

-6.3.2.4.2 Satellite and Model-based Products
+6.4.4.2 Satellite and Model-based Products